eure/PushTower/web/README.md

 }'
 ```

-In addition to `export __IS_PRODUCTION=true` you can set production mode by the following HTTP header
+In addition to `export __IS_PRODUCTION=true` you can set production mode by the following HTTP header

 ```
   -H 'x-is-production: 1' \